Chart Color Schemes

 Scarborough has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects likely affecting the area.
-Notable ones are The Dunes Beachfront Residences, Myka Residences, Iconic Scarborough, and Marbella Beachside.
-Relevant projects are listed below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the area.
+Key projects include The Dunes Beachfront Residences, Myka Residences, Iconic Scarborough, and Marbella Beachside.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.